Ireteba Peaks Wilderness Area

 Ireteba Peak, the highest point on the El Dorado Mountains at 5,060 feet, was named for Ireteba, a Mojave Indian guide on the Whipple expedition that mapped this area in the 1850s.

-There are several open, but apparently abandoned, horizontal mine shafts near the intersection of Roads #32 and #33, plus there is an active mine near the end of Road #32.
-Open mine shafts are always interesting, but remember, stay out and stay alive.
-The area is too remote to risk getting hurt and needing a rescue.
+There are several open, but apparently abandoned, adits (horizontal mine shafts) near the intersection of Rockefeller Mine Road and Opal Mountain Road (NPS roads #32 and #33), plus there are several mine near the end of Rockefeller Mine Road.
+Open mines are always interesting, but remember, stay out and stay alive.
+The area is too remote to risk getting hurt and needing an underground rescue.

 Google Ads